-The UFD3 offers two programmable inputs, which can serve to block the operation of the over- or underprotective elements.
+The UM30 offers two programmable inputs, which can serve to block the operation of the over and under protective elements.

-Separate pickup functions are also provided for all elements (except the Volts/second element) which may be used to operate output relays to in order to implement various control, blocking, logic, or SCADA functions.
+Separate pickup functions are also provided for all elements which may be used to operate output relays to in order to implement various control, blocking, logic, or SCADA functions.